Nickdev8/nickesselman.nl/liveblog.md

 ## Morning Vibes
 Despite sleeping on the floor, I had a surprisingly great night's sleep.
 My hip hurt a bit from laying on my side, but it was still a good night.
 Right after waking up, the demos started.
-Paperclip’s team built a working **chocolate 3D printer**.
+Paperclip’s team (Evan & Samith) built a working **chocolate 3D printer**.
 Yes, really.
 Chocolate.
-It was incredible.
+It was incredible to see it working.

 ## Refresh and Reset
 ![alt text](images/liveblog/dogersvssanfransico.png){left}